libsemigroups/libsemigroups_pybind11/docs/source/presentations/present.rst

 .. py:method:: Presentation.contains_empty_word(self: Presentation) -> bool

-   Check if the presentation should contain the empty word.
+   Check if the presentation is allowed to contain the empty word; that is, whether the presentation is a *semigroup* presentation or a *monoid* presentation.

    :parameters: None
    :return: A bool.